nickbreen/docker-wp-cli/README.md

     www-data@CONTAINER$ wp core update
     www-data@CONTAINER$ wp core update-db

-You can source the entrypoint script into the shell to use the functions defined within.
-Consult ```entrypoint.sh``` for documentation.
+One can source the setup script into the shell to use the functions defined within.
+Consult ```setup.sh``` for documentation.

-    docker exec -u www-data -it CONTAINER bash www-data@CONTAINER$ . /entrypoint.sh
+    docker exec -u www-data -it CONTAINER bash www-data@CONTAINER$ . /setup.sh
     www-data@CONTAINER$ # Now install a new theme www-data@CONTAINER$ install_a theme <<< "theme-slug"
     www-data@CONTAINER$ # Now install a BB plugin